uviclibraries/unix-introduction/activities-intro.md

 It’s worth noting that there are different “brands” of shell that look different, but that work the same (more or less.
-The truth is actually more nuanced, but for the purposes of this session, you can think of the different types of shells working *almost* the same).
+The truth is actually more nuanced, but for the purposes of this session, you can think of the different types of shells as working *almost* the same).

-Regardless of the brand/look of shell, each shell begins with where you are in the computer.
+Regardless of the brand/look of shells, each shell begins with information about where you are in the computer.
 As an example, these are 3 different shells, all in my personal documents folder: